Safe Haven

 Grinder

 Grinder was found in 2001 in Invermere, BC.
 He was wandering alone on a logging road, dehydrated, thin, weak and weighing only 4.5 kg.
 His mother was never found so we’ll probably never know why he was alone.
 Grinder is outgoing and high-spirited.
-And he has established himself as the dominant bear despite his smaller size.
+He has established himself as the dominant bear despite his smaller size.
 If you see Grinder and Coola play fighting, you can bet he started it.

 Coola